 Perfect truss construction for the ROYAL STAGE IN LONDON

-As one of the world’s most renowned opera houses, the Royal Ballet & Opera House London faced major technical challenges – and HOF delivered.
+As one of the world’s most renowned opera houses, the Royal Ballet and Opera London faced major technical challenges – and HOF delivered.

 The growing load requirements of modern stage and lighting technology and the dead weight of the old steel truss construction would have simply overwhelmed the existing point hoists, each of which can bear a load of 420 kg.